Peace Corps TEFL Certificate Validation

 The Center for Applied Linguistics (CAL) is acting as an external consultant to the Peace Corps to review and validate the Peace Corps Teaching English as a Foreign Language (TEFL) Certificate program.
 As the validator of this program, CAL conducts the following evaluation activities: two comprehensive reviews of Peace Corps TEFL Certificate standards, annual review of trainer credential, annual review of volunteer assessments, and contractor recertification approval.
 CAL also advises the Peace Corps on current pedagogies and research related to TEFL and foreign language education.
 Finally, CAL assists the Peace Corps, as appropriate, to disseminate information about the certificate to academic institutions, language schools, and other appropriate institutions.

-This project is led by CAL staff members Dr. Jing Wei and DeAnna Coon.
+This project is led by CAL staff members Dr. Keira Ballantyne and DeAnna Coon.
 These experienced professionals have more than twenty years combined experience in TESOL teaching, pre- and in-service teacher professional development, teacher training, program evaluation, and assessment fields.

 About the Peace Corps

 As the preeminent international service organization of the United States, the Peace Corps sends Americans abroad to tackle the most pressing needs of people around the world.
 Peace Corps volunteers work at the grassroots level with local governments, schools, communities, small businesses and entrepreneurs to develop sustainable solutions that address challenges in education, health, economic development, agriculture, environment and youth development.
 When they return home, volunteers bring their knowledge and experiences – and a global outlook – back to the United States that enriches the lives of those around them.
 President John F. Kennedy established the Peace Corps in 1961 to foster a better understanding among Americans and people of other countries.
 Since then, more than 215,000 Americans of all ages have served in 139 countries worldwide.